 Local therapy aims to treat the breast and the lymph nodes around the breast.
 Local therapies include:

 Systemic therapy aims to treat the entire body.
 Breast cancer cells can sometimes enter the bloodstream, and if the traveling cells are able to establish themselves in distant organs, this can lead to metastasis.
 Therefore, treating the entire body with medications to eradicate microscopic cancer cells that may have traveled elsewhere in the body is vital in preventing future metastases.
+Systemic therapy is also used to treat cancer that is metastatic and has already spread to distatn organs.
 Systemic therapies include:

 Timing of therapy